murielProton/P11_CreateBackendApex/README.md

 # P11_CreateBackendApex
 This is an OpenClassroom's exercisse.
-I'm asked to create a Salesforce Application with the sObjects : Account, Contract, Order and OrderItem.
+I'm asked to create a Salesforce Application with the sObjects : Account, Contract, Order, Task and OrderItem.
 OrderItem is the API name of Order Product.
 This exercisse demands that I create a trigger on Order, two Apex classes to set 2 different fuctions, and a batch.
 # Trigger on Order
 - when the field Status changes from Draft to Active, verify if the record is linked to an actual Product.
 If not send an Error to the user.